MSaadMakhdoom/Forecasting-Stock-Market-Prices-using-Machine-Learning/README.md

 Overall, this code automates the stock price prediction process by handling data preprocessing, model training, evaluation, and experiment tracking using Airflow.

+# Airflow
+Task Definition: The code defines three tasks within the DAG: preprocess_data, train_model, and test_model.
+Each task represents a specific action to be performed.
+For example, the preprocess_data task reads and preprocesses the stock market data, the train_model task trains the machine learning model, and the test_model task evaluates the model's performance.

+Task Dependency: The code establishes dependencies between tasks using arrows (>>).
+This means that a task can only be executed once its preceding task(s) have completed successfully.
+In this case, the preprocess_data task must finish before the train_model task can start, and the train_model task must finish before the test_model task can start.
+This ensures that the tasks are executed in the correct order.
 # Docker Container
 https://hub.docker.com/r/saadmakhdoom/forecasting-stock-market-prices-using-machine-learning/tags